Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 How to Reduce Prostate Size with Supplements

-Question: Are there supplements which can reduce prostate size?
+Question: Are there supplements that can reduce prostate size?

 Answer: Interestingly, the supplements most commonly used to treat the symptoms of an enlarged prostate (also known as benign prostatic hyperplasia or BPH), do not reduce the overall size of the prostate.
 As discussed in the Prostate Supplements Review, these two supplements are beta-sitosterol and saw palmetto.